 - 1. M.D.
-Awards are monetary awards allocated on the basis of specific criteria, which may include a minimum expectation of academic achievement, earned merit or other miscellaneous criteria. - 2.
+Awards are monetary awards allocated on the basis of specific criteria, which may include a minimum expectation of academic achievement, earned merit or other miscellaneous criteria. - 3.
 M.D.
-Awards are available to students in good standing enrolled in the M.D.
-Program. - 3.
-M.D.
 Awards are available to students who are Canadian Citizens, Permanent Residents, Convention Refugees or Protected Persons of Canada. - 4.
 Students who are not Canadian Citizens, Permanent Residents, Convention Refugees or Protected Persons of Canada are not eligible for M.D.
 Awards. - M.D.
 Program students may receive more than one M.D.
 Award up to the amount for which they are eligible as determined by the M.D.
-Program Office. - M.D.
+Program Office. - 6.
+M.D.
 Awards may also consider other forms of earned merit.
-In ordertTo evaluate earned merit, students may need to complete one or more additional requirements, including but not limited to, submitting an application. - 7.
-In order t1 be considered for an M.D.
+In order tT o evaluate earned merit, students may need to complete one or more additional requirements, including but not limited to, submitting an application. - In order I to be considered for an M.D.
 Award that is a named donor award, students must submit a completed application by the specified deadline date. - 8.
 All M.D.
 Award applications are evaluated for eligibility, and reviewed and ranked according to specific criteria.
 A selection committee may be struck depending on the award and donor requirements. - 9.
 Students must be enrolled in the M.D.
 Program to have the M.D.
 Award payment processed. - 10.
 If an M.D.
 Award is renewable, students must meet the renewal requirements specified in the award terms to receive a renewal payment. - 11.
 All M.D.
 Award payments are disbursed through the McMaster Student Account and are applied to outstanding charges.
 A few exceptions to this regulation may be approved by the M.D.
 Program Office. - 12.
 All M.D.
 Awards are typically disbursed no later than the end of November.